mark-hahn/coffeekup-intro/README.md

 The Option To Use Options
 ---
-In summary, here is the list of all options as of this writing ...
+Let's cover all options here in this one convenient section.
+Remember that the signature for `CoffeeKup.render` is `CoffeeKup.render template, options`.
+Here is the list of all available options as of this writing ...

 - `options.locals`: An object containing key/value pairs to be passed in to the template as constants.
 See the last section.

 - `options.dynamic_locals`: If `true` then `options.locals` are made dynamic by using the JavaScript `with` statement.
 See the last section.

 - `options.context`: Passed in to the template as the context object, aka `this` or `@`.
 See the last section.

+- `options.cache`: If `true`, then `render` keeps all the compiled templates around and skips the compile step when that same template needs rendering.
+The default is `true`.

 - `options.format`: If `true`, then returns and indentation are added to the compiled source to make it "pretty".
 The default is `false`.